Bawangaja: Chulgiri

-Chulgiri Jain temple, a Siddha-Kṣetra, is also situated on the hilltop, contains two inscription dated 1166 and 1459 AD.
+Chulgiri Jain temple, a Siddha-Kṣetra, is also situated on the hilltop, contains two inscriptions dated 1166 and 1459 AD.
 The Indrajit, Kumbhakarna & various other scholars attained emancipation through the self-meditation.
 The 3 ancient foot images of Indrajit, Kumbhakarna & the other are present in this temple.
 Except foot images, the two idols of Lord Māllīnātha & Chandraprabha are installed in the main altar.
 Moreover, the several idols are installed on both sides in the main assembly hall (Mahamandap).
-Bawangaja Yatra, an annual fair, is organised every year on full Moon day of Hindu calendar month Pausha.
-In 2016, Bawanga Trust had carried out several development works including restoration of temple complex and building of a 3-story dharmshala with 108 rooms having all modern amenities.
+Bawangaja Yatra, an annual fair, is organized every year on full Moon day of Hindu calendar month Pausha.
+In 2016, Bawanga Trust had carried out several development works including restoration of the temple complex and building of a 3-story dharmshala with 108 rooms having all modern amenities.